TomRosen/doodjs/README.md

 ### `d-for`

-Will render list of elements.
-The loop can contain multiple HTML elements.
+Will render a list of elements, `d-for` can contain multiple HTML elements.

 ```html
 <div d-for="item of items">